Hofls/useful-info/ideas-strategies-concepts/books/thinking-fast-and-slow.md

     * `Framing` - context in which choices presented
         * Surgery survival rate - 90%, people accept.
 Surgery death rate - 10%, people deny.
     * `Overconfidence` - people often overestimate how much they understand about the world, underestimate role of chance
-    * `Prospect theory` - describes financial behavior of people
+    * `Prospect theory` - people make decisions by evaluating potential gains and losses through the lens of probability
     * `Affective forecasting` - prediction of one's affect (emotional state) in the future
 * Other definitions: `Planning fallacy`, `Sunk cost`,